BechirZalila/linux-qemu-trusted-firmware/README.md

 In the menuconfig interface, we adjust some options:

 - Under "Path and misc options", set the local tarball directory to /opt/emblin/armv8-lab/tarballs.
 This caches source tarballs (Linux kernel headers, GCC, Binutils, etc.) in our directory to avoid re-downloading.
-- Under "Toolchain options", you may set a shorter tuple’s alias for convenience.
+- Under "Toolchain options", you may set a shorter tuple's alias for convenience.
 For example, change the tuple alias to aarch64-linux (so the cross tools will be named e.g. aarch64-linux-gcc).
 - Under "Operating System", select a Linux kernel header version.
 We choose 6.0.12 for a modern kernel headers.
 - Under "C-library", select musl instead of glibc.
 Musl is a lightweight libc which simplifies our static linking later (BusyBox) and avoids large glibc dependencies in the target.
 - Under "C compiler", select GCC version.
 For instance, GCC 13.3.0.